ys7yoo/PyBasic/README.md

+# Setting up Python environments
-# Key concepts and tips for setting up Python environments
+Key concepts and tips are summarized here.

 ## python 2 vs 3
 Python 2.7 has been the widely used version for a while.